Duke Realty Corporation [DRE] – How low can NYSE:DRE go? A return to Fundamental Analysis

 Duke Realty Corporation [NYSE:DRE]: Analyst Rating and Earnings

-Keep your eyes on this company’s next financial results, which are scheduled to be made public on Today After Market Close (Confirmed).
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on Wed 22 Apr (In 80 Days).

 Fundamental Analysis of Duke Realty Corporation [DRE]

-This company’s Return on Total Capital is 1.93, and its Return on Invested Capital has reached 6.20%.
-Its Return on Equity is 8.23, and its Return on Assets is 4.98.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or

-Turning to investigate this organization’s capital structure, Duke Realty Corporation [DRE] has generated a Total Debt to Total Equity ratio of 57.07.
-Similarly, its Total Debt to Total Capital is 36.33, while its Total Debt to Total Assets stands at 34.07.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 1.99, and its Long-Term Debt to Total Capital is 56.09.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 34.34 and its Total Debt to EBITDA Value is 4.95.
-The Enterprise Value to Sales for this firm is now 15.29, and its Total Debt to Enterprise Value stands at 0.22.
-Duke Realty Corporation [DRE] has a Price to Book Ratio of 2.00, a Price to Cash Flow Ratio of 18.54 and P/E Ratio of 32.57.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 33.36 and its Total Debt to EBITDA Value is 5.04.
+The Enterprise Value to Sales for this firm is now 16.74.

 Conclusion: Is Duke Realty Corporation [DRE] a Reliable Buy?